THUNLP-MT/MT-Reading-List/README.md

 ﻿# Machine Translation Reading List
 This is a machine translation reading list maintained by the Tsinghua Natural Language Processing Group.

+The past three decades have witnessed the rapid development of machine translation, especially for data-driven approaches such as statistical machine translation (SMT) and neural machine translation (NMT).
+Due to the dominance of NMT at the present time, priority is given to collecting important, up-to-date NMT papers.
+The list is still incomplete and the categorization might be inappropriate.
+We will keep adding papers and improving the list.
+Any suggestions are welcome!

 * [10 Must Reads](#10_must_reads)
 * [Statistical Machine Translation](#statistical_machine_translation)